shreerammodi/debate-scripts/README.md

     current card in the current document.
 - `CreateSendDoc`: Given a speech document, creates a new send doc without analytics and undertags.
-- `ForReference`: Changes the highlight color of selected text to gray.
-- `HighlightToFill`: Converts highlights in selected text to a background fill, preventing them from being affected by standardize highlighting.
+- `ForReference`: Changes the highlight color of selected text to gray and converts it to a background fill, preventing it from being affected by standardize highlighting.
 - **Card Marker**: Allows you to conveniently mark a card at your cursor and then compile all the marked cards in the document at the end for easy reference.